NastasiaSaby/learn-you-functional-php/exercises/array-we-reduce/problem/problem.md

-Write a program that give the sum of the arguments given and print the result.
+Write a program that gives the sum of the arguments given and print the result.
 You must write this program with the array_reduce function.

 ----------------------------------------------------------------------
 ## HINTS
-To reduce the elements of an array to one result to multiply them for instance, use `array_reduce` as following :
+To reduce the elements of an array to one result, use `array_reduce` as following :

 ```php
 $function = function($output, $argument) {